annebaril/hello-world/README.md

 # hello-world
-tutorial to learn how to use GitHub
+Tutorial to learn how to use GitHub.
+It's useful when you're working on a collaborative projects.